dave45678/SimpleAPI/README.md

 Shows a json array containing a list of objects.

 **/admin:**

-only accessible to admin users
+Only accessible to admin users

+**This project uses Commons Lang to generate a random string up to a given number of characters** (See the POM file)